bitpoke/stack/docs/deploy-wordpress-on-stack.md

 related: true
 ---

-## Develop and Deploy on Stack

 Right now, because of [wordpress-operator](http://github.com/presslabs/wordpress-operator), deploying a site is coupled with [stack-wordpress](https://github.com/presslabs/stack-wordpress).

 [stack-wordpress](https://github.com/presslabs/stack-wordpress) offers two main components:

   * customized WordPress with a custom object cache and an uploads wrapper over FTP (in order to allow uploads for buckets).
-  * a base Docker image as runtime with Nginx (that can serve images from buckets), PHP-FPM and some minimal PHP extensions.
+  * a base Docker image as runtime with NGINX (that can serve images from buckets), PHP-FPM and some minimal PHP extensions.

 ## Requirements